06 May A woman on a call crouches in front of a sink with leaking pipes

 4. Use a Rubber Hose

 Another way of patching a leaky pipe involves a rubber hose.
-You probably already have one and it can work for different types of pipes, too.
+You may already have one on hand, and it can work across different pipe materials.

-For this method, you’ll also need hose clamps, scissors, and a knife.
+For this method, you’ll also need a hose clamp, scissors, and a knife.

 How to patch a leaky pipe using a rubber hose: